 Bairs Bonefish Lodge – Andros Island Bahamas

-Bair’s Lodge on South Andros Island offers deluxe ocean-side lodgings.
-The lodge accommodates guest in spacious and comfortable air-conditioned guest rooms, each with tile floors, well-appointed furnishings, luxurious bedding and private bathrooms with plenty of hot water.
+Bair’s Lodge on South Andros Island Bahamas offers deluxe ocean-side lodgings.
+The lodge accommodates guests in spacious and comfortable air-conditioned guest rooms, each with tile floors, well-appointed furnishings, luxurious bedding and private bathrooms with plenty of hot water.

 The beach and flats boats are at your door step.
 Two outdoor showers are available on the beach should you desire to take a swim.

 Most rooms at Bair’s open onto a spacious, ocean-facing veranda.
 There you’ll find comfortable benches and tables to enjoy morning coffees and a great place to relax after a successful day on the flats.
 Delectable appetizers are served on the veranda and include local specialties such as cracked conch, conch salad, fried fish fingers and ceviche.